French court to rule on cardinal accused of sex abuse cover-up

 "I cannot see what I am guilty of," Barbarin told the court.
 "I never tried to hide, let alone cover up these horrible facts."

-Since the abuse relates to acts committed before 1991, prosecutors had declined to press charges because of the statue of limitations.
+Since the abuse relates to acts committed before 1991, prosecutors had declined to press charges because of the statute of limitations.

-The trial went ahead only because alleged victims went around the prosecutor's office and insisted, as they are entitled, to put their case before a court.
+The trial went ahead only because the plaintiffs bypassed the prosecutor's office and insisted, as they are entitled, on putting their case before a court.

 Under French law, the court can still convict and even jail the suspect, regardless of the prosecutor's position.

-Barbarin and his co-defendants have denied covering up the scandal, with the archbishop saying he found out the full story about the priest only after the scandal went public.
+Barbarin and his co-defendants have denied covering up the scandal, with the archbishop saying he found out the full story about the priest only after it became public.

-Preynat, who was charged with sexual abuse in 2016, is expected to be tried this year.
+Preynat, who was charged with sexual abuse in 2016, is expected to be tried later this year.

 He was first interviewed by church leaders in 1991, but Barbarin only suspended him and stopped him from working with children in September 2015.